 This course examines literature, cultural production and socio-historical experiences of those identified in the U.S. as latina or latino, terms increasingly replaced by the gender-neutral "latinx."
 The first half of the course focuses on works by Chicano and Mexican-American authors.
 The second half considers the presence of the Hispanic Caribbean (Cuban-Americans, Puerto Ricans and Dominicans).
 Throughout the course, we investigate implications of the terms "latino" and "Hispanic" as labels for the people whose experiences are represented.
-This SPA 300-level course will be pitched at the Intermediate-High/Advanced-Low ACTFL levels.
-Prerequisite: SPA 315 or equivalent.
+All aspects of the course are designed to cultivate the skills of critical analysis, while simultaneously continuing to develop oral and written communicative proficiency in Spanish.
+Prerequisite: SPA 315.
 Fall semester every third year.

 SPA 411 Tutorial in Spanish (1-4 cr. hrs.)
 SPA 412 Tutorial in Spanish (1-4 cr. hrs.)

 Extensive directed study in an area of special interest to the student.
 The instructor will choose learning activities in collaboration with the student.
 Assessment will normally include exams, essays, research papers and/or oral presentations.
-Participation in the Languages Recital is required.
-SPA 411 and SPA 412 will be pitched at the Advanced- Low ACTFL level.
 This course is primarily for students who need additional credit hours to fulfill program requirements but are unable to take the regularly scheduled course offering.
-Prerequisite: SPA 315 or equivalent, consent of the instructor and consent of the Spanish major advisor.
+Prerequisite: SPA 315, consent of the instructor and consent of the Spanish major advisor.